sdr-enthusiasts/plane-alert-db/README.md

 # plane-alert-db
 This project contains several lists of 'interesting' aircraft, formatted as a CSV files.

-The format of the files should be

-ICAO,Ident,Operator,Type

-These files are designed to work with the excellent https://github.com/kx1t/docker-planefence
+These files are designed to work with the excellent https://github.com/kx1t/docker-planefence and take the form ICAO,Ident,Operator,Type

 # Current Content